Disclosure: We earn from purchases made through us

 If you love smoothies, then you’ll certainly appreciate the need to have a good blender, food mixer or portable smoothie maker that can crunch frozen fruits and ice to make smoothies.

 Our Top Blenders for Smoothies

 These are the top rated best blenders to make smoothies in 2023:

-- Best blender for smoothies: Cuisinart CBT-2000 3.5 Peak Hurricane Pro Blender.
+- Best full size blender for smoothies: Cuisinart CBT-2000 3.5 Peak Hurricane Pro Blender.

 - Best countertop blender and mixer for smoothies: Vitamix’s Professional Series 750 Blender.

 - Best high-power blender for smoothies and ice: CleanBlend Classic Blender for Shakes and Smoothies.

 - Best personal smoothie blender: NutriBullet NBR-1201 12-Piece High-Speed Blender/Mixer System.